Douglasville, Georgia

-The city of Douglasville is the county seat of Douglas County, Georgia, United States.
+Douglasville is the largest city and the county seat of Douglas County, Georgia, United States.
 As of the 2020 census, the city had a population of 34,650, up from 30,961 in 2010 and 20,065 in 2000.

-Douglasville is located approximately 20 mi west of Atlanta and is part of the Atlanta Metro Area.
+Douglasville is located approximately 20 mi west of Atlanta and is part of the Atlanta metro area.
 Highway access can be obtained via three interchanges along Interstate 20.

 History

-Located along a natural rise in the topography, Douglasville was originally known as "Skint Chestnut."
-The name was derived from a large tree used by Native Americans as a landmark; it was stripped of its bark so as to be more conspicuous.

 Douglasville was founded in 1874 as the railroad was constructed in the area.
 That same year, Douglasville was designated as the county seat of the recently formed Douglas County.
 The community was named for Senator Stephen A. Douglas of Illinois.

 Georgia General Assembly first incorporated Douglasville in 1875.